lockejan/ansible-workstation-setup/README.md

 `sudo dnf install vagrant VirtualBox`

+NOTE: fedoras vagrant version isn't compatible with virtualBox 6.1 - means you have to build vagrant from [source](https://github.com/hashicorp/vagrant).

 ### Role specifics

 -  for kerberos you need to place a kerberos config file named `krb5.conf` in the files dir of the role.